Skip to main content

 LEAP is a rigorous program and requires significant commitment.

 • 24 credit hours of agriculture content is required for an agricultural teaching license.
 If these hours are not met prior to applying to the program, you can add these content courses to your LEAP program hours.
-The College of Agriculture and Life Sciences offers several introductory agriculture courses at a distance that can be taken to satisfy the requirement.
+The College of Agriculture and Life Sciences offers several introductory agriculture courses at a distance that can be taken to satisfy the requirement, or coursework may be completed at a local community college

 Course NumberCourse TitleCreditsFallSpringSummer